c4ffein/OOS-firmware-updater/README.md

 * Built for and tested on Oneplus 5t (dumpling), but could work on other ROMs using the same file architecture
 * Maybe the custom ROM you want to use already includes the latest radio/firmware.
-  Maybe not, in which case this tool can be useful.
+  Maybe not, or maybe you want to use a specific firmware version, in which case this tool can be useful.
 * Instructions
   * `SELECT ROM TO EXTRACT` - Select your OxygenOS zip
   * Wait for the MD5 check to appear